juju/docs/src/en/developer-terms.md

 # Writing charms that use terms

-Many applications require the acceptance of Terms in order to be installed.
+Many applications require the acceptance of terms in order to be installed.
 Starting with Juju 2, charms can require a user accept its terms in order for it to be deployed.